wufeim/mofii-notes/pifpaf.rst

 In ablation study, the authors find that they can tune the performance towards smaller or larger objects by modifying the overall scale of :math:`r^\text{smooth}`.

 The real improvmenet is obtained with the Laplace-based loss.
-By adding scale component :math:`\sigma` to the PIF filed, the AP is improved from 64.5% to 65.7%.
+By adding scale component :math:`\sigma` to the PIF field, the AP is improved from 64.5% to 65.7%.